MightyPork/autonumlock/README.md

     -l ... try to find USB keyboards

 After first successful start (with device id), a config file is created:
-  /home/ondra/.autonumlock
+  ~/.autonumlock

 The settings are then taken from the config file.
-You can also configure multiple keyboards there.
+You can also configure multiple keyboards there, and change the connect/disconnect commands.

 ```